Fuse (chocolate bar): British Fuse

 Forty million Fuse bars were sold in the first week of release.

+In September 1999 Cadbury launched Miniature Heroes which were a response to rival Mars' Celebrations.
+Miniature Heroes contained miniature versions of various Cadbury chocolate bars including Fuse which was featured in the selection until being retired in 2004.

-The brand was discontinued in 2006.
+Fuse bars were discontinued in November 2006.

 As of early 2010, there are various campaigns in progress to see its return to the shelves.

 In October 2015, Cadbury launched a Twitter campaign, #CadburyCraveyard, where fans could tweet the hashtag or comment on a qualifying Facebook post for which chocolate bar, out of Fuse or Marble, they wanted to resurrect for Halloween.
 The bar that proved to be most popular was Fuse, and it was then recreated using the same recipe and ingredients and distributed to 100 randomly selected winners.
 By July 2016 Cadbury had begun secret product testing and taste trials with select consumers across the UK to perfect the recipe prior to its public relaunch.

 Indian Fuse

 Mondelez Ltd., the manufacturer of Cadbury products, launched Fuse in India in September 2016.

 "I think now we have an opportunity here to create a premium product to what we had in 5 Star.
 I think Cadbury Fuse will do that for us and create a whole new segment," said Manu Anand, president, chocolate, Asia-Pacific, Mondelez International.
 It launched in an e-commerce portal, two weeks before it hit the shelves The 2016 Indian bar is different from the original.